fuzzylabs/matcha/docs/getting-started.md

 # Getting Started

-This guide will show you how to get up and running with a fully provisioned cloud environment using `matcha` :tea:.
+This guide will show you how to get up and running with a fully provisioned cloud environment using `matcha` &#127861;.
 We have a number of examples, see [here](https://github.com/fuzzylabs/matcha-examples) for our examples repository.

 ## A movie recommender with experiment tracking